backupbrew/switchbrew/Shared Database services.md

 ## QueryLastPlayTime

-Takes a type-0x6 output buffer containing an array where the struct size is 0x18-bytes, and a type-0x5 input buffer containing an array of u64s.
-Returns an output u32.
+Takes a type-0x6 output buffer containing an array of [\#LastPlayTime](#LastPlayTime "wikilink"), and a type-0x5 input buffer containing an array of u64 titleIDs.
+Returns an output u32 for actual total output entries.

 ## QueryPlayEvent